 Do choose someone with strengths you lack

 One of the reasons to have a partner is their ability to round out your approach.
 Look for someone with skills focused in areas where you struggle and delineate responsibilities in the partnership agreement.
+Not a fan of small business budgets?
+Find a partner that is savvy in accounting and finance.
 It will not only make the relationship more productive and profitable for your business but also keep you from competing with one another.

 Do choose someone who shares your passion